jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 In addition to this, when cloud providers started offering managed Kubernetes servers, most of them didn't even _have_ private control planes.
 It was only in the last few years that they started offering this as a feature, and even then, it's not the default.

 So the practice of putting a very important API on the internet has proliferated because it's just _easier_ to do it that way.
-The real concern here is that we're one severe vulnberability from having a bitcoin miner on every Kubernetes cluster on the internet.
+The real concern here is that we're one severe vulnerability from having a bitcoin miner on every Kubernetes cluster on the internet.

 ## An alternative